shivannis/xandr-docs-public/xandr-docs/articles/monetize/dv360-buyer-deal-acceptance-wf.md

 ---
-title : Microsoft Monetize - DV360 Buyer UI Deal Acceptance Workflows description : This page lists steps that the buyers should folllow to accept a deal and start bidding for it once a seller's deal is uploaded to the Display Video 360 (DV360) systems. ms.date: 10/28/2023
+title: Microsoft Monetize - DV360 Buyer UI Deal Acceptance Workflows
+description: This page lists steps that the buyers should folllow to accept a deal and start bidding for it once a seller's deal is uploaded to the Display Video 360 (DV360) systems. ms.date: 10/28/2023
 ---